istio/istio.io/content/docs/setup/kubernetes/additional-setup/mesh-expansion/index.md

 description: Instructions for integrating VMs and bare metal hosts into an Istio mesh deployed on Kubernetes.
 weight: 95
 keywords: [kubernetes,vms]
+aliases:
+        - /docs/setup/kubernetes/mesh-expansion/
 ---

 This guide provides instructions for integrating VMs and bare metal hosts into an Istio mesh deployed on Kubernetes.

 ## Prerequisites